 Equity crowdfunding on the other hand is a small percent of the total crowdfunding market.
 This because a potential exit after 3-5 years and only in case the company got IPO-ed or acquired.

-Why is then crowd-funding is still practiced and especially in the UK?
-The short answer is: “Crowdfunding is supported by tax reliefs.”
+Why does crowdfunding still occur, especially in the UK?
+The short answer is that crowdfunding receives tax relief support.
 The long answer is more convoluted, but many people view it as a hobby, nice pass-time and a betting exercise and commit only small amounts of money.

 STOs are the best method.
 Information is provided in an offering prospectus and only facts can show up in them due to regulation restrictions.
 With STOs there is secondary market which provides liquidity before exit.

 So do ICOs but these are more risky as not regulated and all sorts of claims and misappropriations can happen.
-STOs reach investors everywhere as they are blockchain powered, which also eliminates costly custodians for holdings and transfers.
+STOs can reach investors globally because blockchain powers them, eliminating costly custodians for holdings and allowing transfers directly on the blockchain.
 STOs are available and most secure part of crypto markets.
-As STOs are smart contract based these can be traded on decentralized exchanges with no third party risk and transfers tied up to payment as with traditional letters of credit.
-Crowdfunding is for small project, a prospectus cannot be deposited so deal below 8 mln in EU and legislation is different in every country (without an EU prospectus).
+Smart contracts power STOs, allowing trade on decentralized exchanges without third party risk.
+Transfers tie directly to payment like traditional letters of credit.
+Crowdfunding works for small projects since a prospectus can’t be deposited for deals under 8 million EU.
+Legislation also differs in each country without a cross-EU prospectus.

 Hence the crowdfunding technique is for small national projects.
-STO can be used for big, international projects – prospectus can be deposited, and self-issuance privilege can be used Crowdfunding returns are low and it doesn’t really allow to build a diversified portfolio.
+STOs can be used for large, global projects since issuers can deposit prospectuses and make use of self-issuance privileges.
+Crowdfunding returns remain modest and don’t facilitate building a diversified portfolio.
 The only market where it might make sense to launch a campaign is UK – rest of Europe is not significant.